twhelan25/tryhackme-CTF-writeup-for-mkingdom/README.md

 ./linpeas.sh >> output
 ```

-I didn't many concrete things that we could use, other some files that we have access to, like the /etc/hosts file.
+I didn't find many concrete things that we could use, other than some files that we have write access to, like the /etc/hosts file.
 It's also interesting that toad has /bin/cat:

 ![bin_cat](https://github.com/user-attachments/assets/113baa75-f33d-46d7-b107-a2e2e38b4cf8)